telerik/blazor-docs/knowledge-base/contextmenu-disable-focus.md

 1. Set a custom CSS class to the ContextMenu through the `Class` parameter.
 This configuration will allow you to target specific ContextMenu instances.
 2. Use the defiend class to [Override the theme styles](https://docs.telerik.com/blazor-ui/styling-and-themes/override-theme-styles) by setting the CSS property `box-shadow` to `none`.

-> Removing that focus is not recommended becasue its violate the accessibility compliance of your application.
+> Removing the ContextMenu focus is not recommended because this violates the accessibility compliance of your application.
 The ContextMenu receives focus automatically when it shows.
 This behavior is a [requirement for accessible user experience](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/menu_role).
 If the ContextMenu doesn't receive focus automatically, keyboard users will be unable to navigate the items.

 >caption ContextMenu with disabled shadow of the first item